MSUSEL/msusel-ssp-manager/README.md

 ```
 Note: The BRON version copied here is from commit 8a18686cab1f024fcadcac74fb13f1240f491b86 of the [BRON project.](https://github.com/ALFA-group/BRON)

-Since we will need to have the access to the database container from other containers in this project, it is necessary to change the docker-compose.yml file of the BRON submodule to add its containers to a local docker network.
-To create the local docker network use:
+Since we will need to have the access to the database container from other containers in this project, it is necessary to create a local docker network:
 ```
 docker network create ssp_network
 ```